What is pulmonary emphysema?

 - Antibiotics for bacterial infections

-- Bronchodilators.
-These are the mainstay of treatment and can be either oral or inhaled.
+- Bronchodilators, which can be either oral or inhaled

-- Other types of oral and inhaled medicines.
-These are used to treat symptoms like coughing and wheezing.
+- Other types of oral and inhaled medicines that used to treat symptoms like coughing

 - Surgery to remove the damaged area of the lung